How to Enter

-Please ensure your submission is lodged to the online portal by 5pm, Wednesday 6 September 2018.
+Please ensure your submission is lodged to the online portal.
 Late entries will not be accepted.

 After the awards

 The results of the Canberra Region Tourism Awards are announced at the Gala event held in November.
 Winners and/or commendation recipients may not be awarded in every category on the evening.
 This is dependent on the scores achieved by entrants.
 Winners in categories 1-25 at the Canberra Region Tourism Awards then go on to compete as finalists at the Qantas Australian Tourism Awards.